-The restaurant is in Plaza Sutera Biru hotel and is in two separate parts, one in the hotel's lobby and the other just outside over the river, with terrace and rooftop areas.
+The 11 Degrees Sport Cafe is in Plaza Sutera Biru hotel and is in two separate parts, one in the hotel's lobby and the other just outside over the river, with terrace and rooftop areas.

 They have a large menu including various stir-fry and steamed options, noodles and rice dishes.
 The dim sum section has a good selection including my favourites, pau and yam cakes.

-On Sunday mornings the restaurant is full with local people, always a good sign of quality, who come in for the dim sum menu.
+Dim sum is available from 6am to 10pm.
+On Sunday mornings local people fill the restaurant, always a good sign of quality in for the dim sum menu.